-GMAT can be taken by anyone above the age of 18 years.
-There is no upper limit of age for taking this exam.
-If anyone below the age of 18 years wants to take the exam (between the age group of 13-17 years), they can take it with parental permission.
-Candidates who wish to apply for MBA programmes need a graduate degree in any discipline from a recognised university.
+Although the GMAT can be taken by anyone above the age of 13 years, those within the age group of 13-17 will require parental permission.
+Those above 18 years can take the test without any permission.
+Besides, there is no upper age limit for taking this exam.
+If you wish to apply for MBA programmes, you need a graduate degree in any discipline from a recognised university.

-In order to take the CAT exam, the candidate requires a Bachelor’s degree from a recognised university with at least 50% marks or GPA.
+In order to take the CAT exam, you are required to have a Bachelor’s degree from a recognised university with at least 50% marks or GPA.
 Students in their final year can also take the exam.
-There is no specified age bar for taking the exam.
+Moreover, there is no specified age bar for taking the exam.

 - Validity of score

-GMAT scores are valid for a period of five years from the date of your examination and are available for reporting for up to 10 years.
+GMAT scores are valid for a period of five years from the date of examination and are available for reporting for up to 10 years.
 Scores older than 10 years are not available.
-This criterion was established because the GMAC believes that the candidate’s analytical and reasoning abilities do not undergo a radical change over 5 years.
+This criterion was established because GMAC believes that a candidate’s analytical and reasoning abilities do not undergo a radical change over 5 years.

 - Examination fees

-The cost of registering for GMAT is USD 250 (in most countries), whereas the registration fee for CAT is Rs 2000 for general category students and Rs 1000 for students in the reserved category.
+The cost of registering for GMAT is $250 (in most countries) which is about INR.18270, this is subject to the exchange rate at the time of registration.
+Check out our article on the breakup of the GMAT exam fees.
+The registration fee for the CAT exam is INR.2000 for general category students and INR.1000 for students in the reserved category.

 - Marking scheme

 The CAT paper’s total marks can either be 300 or 228 based upon the new marking scheme.
 Each question in this exam carries 3 marks.
-In case any question is left unanswered, there is no penalty (unlike the GMAT, which will penalize you for questions left unanswered).
+In case any question is left unanswered, there is no penalty (unlike the GMAT that penalizes you for questions left unanswered).

 - Scope of GMAT vs CAT